Tu Language Reference

 }

 Blocks compile to an IIFE when there are 2+ statements (each non-final statement evaluated for side effects, the final one is the block’s value).
 A 1-statement block compiles to (stmt).
-Note that {} parses as an empty object literal, not an empty block — write a one-statement block explicitly (e.g. { undefined }) if you really mean “evaluate to undefined.”
+Note that {} parses as an empty object literal, not an empty block — write a one-statement block explicitly (e.g. { null }) if you really mean “evaluate to an intentional empty value.”

 Markup (tag-calls)